mvisonneau/vac/README.md

 COMMANDS:
-   get      get the creds in credential_process format (json) help, h  Shows a list of commands or help for one command
+   get      get the creds in credential_process format (json) status   returns some info about the current context, cached credentials and Vault server connectivity help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: